-News Brief: Join us on April 11 in Belton for our second Electronic Recycling Drop-Off in Cass County.
-Located at the northside of Memorial Park (609 Minnie Ave.) we will be collecting unwanted electronics from 8am-12pm.
+News Brief: Join us on May 9th in Harrisonville for our 3rd Electronic Recycling Drop-Off in Cass County.
+Located at The Family Center, 2601 Cantrell Road, we will be collecting unwanted electronics from 8am-12pm.
 See our Electronic Recycling in Cass County page.

 Meredith Used Car Sales & Recycling is owned and operated by Roy & Melissa Meredith of Montrose, Missouri.

 Lifelong residents of Henry County, Roy and Melissa have worked hard to grow their business from a “one-man” operation to an organization with several employees.